What is a Gaussian Curve, what can you do with it, and how do you get one with your data?

 OK, so you know the drill by now - it’s exactly the same as before.
 You follow this drill for both Hogwarts and St Trinians.

 Take the average pupil height at both schools (the central points of your Normal distributions) and plot them as a Histogram.
-Overlay the Normal distribution for each school onto the Histogram and you should get something that looks like this:
+Overlay the Gaussian Curve for each school onto the Histogram and you should get something that looks like this:

 These bell curves don’t overlap very much.
 There’s certainly no overlap in their central portions, but there may be a small overlap in the tails.
 This tells us that there is likely to be a real difference in heights between the pupils at these 2 imaginary schools.

-We know that the width of the bell curve is important, so let’s try to measure it.
+We know that the width of the Gaussian curve is important, so let’s try to measure it.

 If we take our data and line it up from smallest-to-largest, we can take the middle value to represent the centre of our data; the average height of the pupils at this school.
 I’m sure you recognise this - it’s called the median.